mziccard/pyscale/README.md

 A workload prediction library for Python.
 PyScale can be used to estimate future loads
-(in terms of traffic/CPU load/ memory usage) of your web application/service to help you scale up/out proactively.
+(in terms of traffic/CPU load/memory usage) of your web application/service to help you scale up/out proactively.